 Marilena Chauí is PhD in Philosophy and Full Professor at the Department of Philosophy of the University of São Paulo (USP), where she also received the title of Emeritus Professor.
 She is expert in modern and contemporary philosophy and in political philosophy, having dedicated herself to the works of Spinoza, Merleau-Ponty and issues concerning democracy, critique of ideology and contemporary culture.
 She coordinates research groups on Spinoza and Contemporary Philosophy.
 She is a founder member of the Association des Amis de Spinoza (France), the Assoziazone Italiana degli Amici di Spinoza (Italy) and the journal Studia Spinozana (Germany).
 She earned titles of Doctor Honoris Causa from the Université de Paris VIII and the Universidad Nacional de Córdoba (Argentine).
 She was awarded the Prêmio Jabuti for her books Cultura e democracia (translated into English with the title Between Conformity and Resistance, published by Palgrave-Macmillan in 2011), Convite à Filosofia (Invitation to Philosophy) e A nervura do real.
 Imanência e liberdade em Espinosa (The Rib of the Real.
 Immanency and Freedom in Spinoza — translated into Spanish and published in 2020 by Fondo de Cultura).
 She was Secretary of Culture of São Paulo City from 1989 to 1992 in the Government of the Workers’ Party (Partido dos Trabalhadores).

 Rodrigo Duarte earned his PhD at the University of Kassel (Germany) in 1990 and became professor of the Philosophy Department at the Federal University of Minas Gerais (Belo Horizonte, Brazil) the same year.
 He was a visiting scholar at the University of California in Berkeley (USA) in 1997, a visiting professor at the Bauhaus Universität Weimar (Germany) in 2000, and a visiting professor at the Hochschule Mannheim (Germany) in 2011.
-He served as president of the Brazilian Association of Aesthetics (ABRE) from May 2006 to October 2014.
+He is the current IAA (International Aesthetics Association) president and presided over the Brazilian Association of Aesthetics (ABRE) from May 2006 to October 2014.
 In addition to numerous articles and chapters of collective works, in Brazil and abroad, his book publications include (amongst others): Teoria crítica da indústria cultural (Ed.
 UFMG, 2003), Dizer o que não se deixa dizer.
 Para uma filosofia da expressão (Ed.
 Argos, 2008), Deplatzierungen.
 Aufsätze zur Ästhetik und kritischen Theorie (Max Stein Verlag, 2009, second edition: Springer Verlag, 2017), Pós-história de Vilém Flusser.
 Gênese-anatomia-desdobramentos (Editora Annablume, 2012) and Varia Aesthetica.
 Ensaios sobre arte & sociedade (Relicário Edições, 2014).

-Jacques Poulain is Professor Emeritus at the University of Paris 8.
-UNESCO Chair of Philosophy of Culture and Institutions from 1996 to 2020.
+Jacques Poulain is Professor Emeritus at the University of Paris 8 and holder of UNESCO Chair of Philosophy of Culture and Institutions.
 He was Vice-president of the College International de philosophie (1985-92) after having taught at the University of Montreal (1968-85).
-His works include : L’âge pragmatique ou l’expérimentation totale (1991), La loi de vérité (1993), De l’homme.
-Eléments d’anthropobiologie philosophique du langage (2001), Die neue Moderne (2012) et Peut-on guérir de la mondialisation ?2017).
-He coordinates in collaboration of Bruno Cany the research group of Transcultural studies (Université Paris 8 and L’Harmattan).
+His works include: L’âge pragmatique ou l’expérimentation totale (1991), La loi de vérité (1993), De l’homme.
+Eléments d’anthropobiologie philosophique du langage (2001), Die neue Moderne (2012) and Peut-on guérir de la mondialisation?
+(2017).
+He coordinates in collaboration of Bruno Cany the research group of transcultural studies (Université Paris 8 and L’Harmattan).

 Tania Rivera is a psychoanalyst and essayist who works in a multidisciplinary field of critical reflection regarding the intertwining between subject and culture, moving between psychoanalysis, philosophy, artistic and literary theory as well as practice.
 Full Professor at the Department of Art at Universidade Federal Fluminense (UFF), holds a Master’s and a PhD in Psychology from Université Catholique de Louvain, Belgium (1996).
 Worked as a visiting professor at the Department of Plastic Arts at Université Paris 8, Vincennes Saint-Denis, in 2016.
 Author of several books such as Arte e psicanálise (2002), Imagem, cinema e psicanálise (2008), Hélio Oiticica e a arquitetura do sujeito (2012) and Psicanálise antropofágica.
 Identidade, gênero, arte (2020).
 Received the Jabuti Prize in the category Psychology/Psychoanalysis (2014) for the book O Avesso do Imaginário, Arte Contemporânea e Psicanálise (The Reverse of Imaginary, Contemporary Art and Psychoanalysis, Cosac Naify, 2013).
 Has also worked as art curator of the exhibition Lugares do Delírio (Places of Delirium, Rio Art Museum, 2017 and Sesc Pompeia, 2018), among others.